Creative-Geek/Knitty/README.md

 ## 🤝 Contributing

-We welcome contributions to help evolve this prototype into a production-ready platform!
-Areas where we need help:
+We welcome contributions to enhance and evolve Knitty!
+Areas where we could use help:

-- **Backend Development**: FastAPI/Django web framework implementation
-- **Frontend Development**: React/Vue.js user interface design
+- **Frontend Enhancement**: Improve the Streamlit GUI with additional features
+- **Backend Optimization**: Performance improvements to the FastAPI server
+- **Model Fine-tuning**: Optimize LLM prompts and enhance CV generation quality
-- **DevOps**: Docker containerization and cloud deployment
+- **DevOps**: Docker containerization and cloud deployment setup
-- **AI/ML**: Model fine-tuning and optimization
-- **Testing**: Comprehensive test suite development
+- **Testing**: Expand test coverage and add integration tests
 - **Documentation**: API documentation and user guides
+- **Feature Development**: New features like batch processing, templates, and analytics

 ## 📚 Documentation